Чтобы скачать документ введите ваш email.

 2. Check for outstanding debts or mortgages attached to the property.

-3. Accept the inheritance formally.
+3. Accept the inheritance expressly or tacitly, as applicable.

 4. File the declaration of succession (dichiarazione di successione) within 12 months of the date of death.